aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/seriescollection/_index.md

 ### secondCategoryData {#secondCategoryData--}

 Gets or sets the range of second category Axis values.
 It can be a range of cells (such as, "d1:e10"), or a sequence of values (such as,"{2,6,8,10}").
-Only effects when some ASerieses plot on the second axis.
+Only effects when some series were plotted on the second axis.

 ```javascript
 secondCategoryData : string;